iossifovlab/gpf/userdocs/user_interface/gpf_user_interface.rst

 Phenotype Tool
 --------------

-The “Phenotype Tool” (see Figures 7.a and 7.b) is used to study correlation of variants in gene sets and phenotype measures.
-A phenotype measure, optional measures to normalize by, and various filters are selected before producing a report.
-Additionally, gene sets, symbols and weights are available to filter results by.
-The result can be downloaded for later usage.
+The Phenotype Tool is used to study correlation of variants in gene sets and phenotype measures.
+To produce a report, the user selects a phenotype measure and optional measures to normalize by.
+Additional filters are also provided.
+The results are available for downloading.

 .. figure:: imgs/gpf_screenshots/gpf-pheno-tool-main.png
    :align: center